Title Picture

 CHASED BY PUBIC HAIRS

 I found this old photo of me at the wedding of a work colleague in 1961.
-It reminded me of the work I was doing then and that I should include it in 'My Story' which I have started writing but have not added to in a long time.
-(It appears on my side bar.)
+It reminded me of the work I was doing then.

 After finishing school in 1959, I desperately wanted to enter Teachers College but I was unsuccessful so I entered the work force as a Laboratory Assistant.
 The first job was at Sydney University in the Animal Husbandry Dept, where my boss was inventing a method of making sheep lamb more often.
 My job was to collate all his results and draw pretty graphs but I still wanted to be a teacher so I applied for college and again failed to be selected.